opsschool/curriculum/networking_101.rst

 are slowly running out.

-Internet Protocol Version 6 (IPv6) is the latest version of the Internet protocol which aims to address the IPv4 address exhausation problem.
+Internet Protocol Version 6 (IPv6) is the latest version of the Internet protocol which aims to address the IPv4 address exhaustion problem.

 Probably the most obvious difference of IPv6 to IPv4 is the representation of addresses.
 Unlike IPV4, IPv6 uses a hexadecimal format to represent a 128-bit address.
 The format is